TRM is Thermal Analysis plus PDN (power distribution network). Coupled or separated.

 The 3D sifferential versions of potential and Fourier equations are solved.
 Currents are DC currents which are fed in and out via plugs or on pads.
 Electricity and component heat diffuses in the panel and is transferred to the ambient air via a flat-rate heat transfer coefficient.
 This coefficient also contains the proportion of radiation.

 Do I need detailed component models?

 No. Components in TRM have no internal geometry for now.
 The easiest way is to assign an average thermal conductivity from the database.
 If the Rjunction-board and Rjunction-case values from a data sheet can be trusted, you can enter them for a 2-resistance model.

-This is also not intended because TRM user is a PCB layouter or electronics developer.
+No, because a TRM user is a PCB layouter or electronics developer.
 Nevertheless, you can control the influence of housing and fans by selecting the heat exchange coefficient.
 A software wizard helps.

 Can TRM calculate time-dependent?

-Yes, you can either let the power and current have a permanent effect and calculate the heating curve, or the current and power are pulsating.
+Yes, you can either let the power and current have a permanent effect and calculate the heating curve, or the current and power are controlled by a csv file.
 Virtual thermocouples record the temperature curves.

 Can I calculate with TRM FR4 plates only?